Azure/k8s-infra/spec/type_references_and_ownership.md

 One major advantage of this approach is that the customer cannot really get the owning type wrong, because we've autogenerated the expected group/kind information all names they supply must point to the right kind of resource.
-If they are using the `AzureReference` portion of `AugmentedKnownTypeReference` we can look up the expected format of the ARM ID for the resource type corresponding to the referenced GVK and validate that the customer has provided the correct one.
+If they are using the `AzureReference` portion of `KnownResourceReference` we can look up the expected format of the ARM ID for the resource type corresponding to the referenced GVK and validate that the customer has provided the correct one.

 ### Open Design Question - shape of Azure References